-To refit the wiper blade 1, insert it in its housing in the arm 2, then clip it until you hear a click.
+To refit the wiper blade, proceed in reverse order to removal.
 Make sure that the blade is correctly locked in position.

 For vehicles equipped with the automatic windscreen wiper function, lift the windscreen wiper stalk fully: the front windscreen wiper blades will settle down onto the bonnet.
 Check the condition of the wiper blades.
 You are responsible for their service life: